CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

     cd ~/geneflow_work

-Then make sure GeneFlow is still available in your environment either by loading the Python virtual environment, or loading the module.
+Make sure GeneFlow is still available in environment either by loading the Python virtual environment, or loading the module (refer to the "Basic App: Hello World" tutorial for instructions).

-Clone the workflow template from GeneFlow public workflows repository:
+Clone the workflow template from the GeneFlow public workflows repository:

 .. code-block:: text

     git clone https://gitlab.com/geneflow/workflows/workflow-template.git hello-world-workflow-gf

-This command downloads the workflow template into the "hello-world-workflow-gf" directory, which also happens to be the name of the workflow you're creating in this tutorial.
+This command downloads the workflow template into the "hello-world-workflow-gf" directory, which also happens to be the name of the workflow for this tutorial.
 View the contents of the app template using the "tree" command:

 .. code-block:: text